RoeiArpaly/llms-pii-leakage/data_manipulation/pii/README.md

 ### 2. Homoglyph Attack

 #### Description
-A homoglyph attack is a type of adversarial attack that aims to make the detection of PIIs more difficult by replacing characters in PIIs with similar-looking characters (usually Cyrillic letters).
+A homoglyph attack is a type of adversarial attack that aims to degrade PIIs detection performance.<br>
+This is done by replacing characters in PIIs with similar-looking characters (homoglyphs).<br>
+e.g. using Cyrillic characters that look like Latin characters.

 #### Example
 | Original Content            | Adversarial Content           |